-Raiffeisen European SmallCap is an equity fund.
+Raiffeisen Russia Equities is an equity fund.
 Its investment goal is long-term capital growth subject to higher risks.
-It mainly invests (at least 51 % of the fund assets) in equities or equity-equivalent securities issued by small cap companies with a market capitalization (price (market price) multiplied by a company's total number of issued shares) of up to EUR 5 billion which are headquartered or mainly active in Europe.
-The fund may also invest in other securities, in bonds and money market instruments issued by sovereigns, companies or supranational issuers etc., in units in investment funds and in sight deposits and deposits at notice.
-The fund is actively managed without reference to a benchmark.
+The fund mainly invests (at least 51 % of the fund assets) in equities and equity-equivalent securities issued by companies which are headquartered or mainly active in Russia and other successor states of the USSR.
+The fund may also invest in other securities, in bonds and money market instruments issued by countries, supranational issuers and/or companies etc., in units in investment funds and in sight deposits and deposits at notice.